 How does ComplianceQuest Support GDPR?

-- We’re making continual adjustments and improvements to ensure we are best positioned to meet our legal obligations and to assist our customers to protecting and having more control over both organizational and personal data.
-Our customer relationships along with the trust they place in us, are at the very heart of our business, and are never taken for granted.
+- We’re making continual adjustments and improvements to ensure we are best positioned to meet our legal obligations and to assist our customers in protecting and having more control over both organizational and personal data.
+Our customer relationships along with the trust they place in us, are at the very heart of our business and are never taken for granted.
 We see GDPR as affording us yet another opportunity to continue protecting our customers’ data.

 - ComplianceQuest is a 100% native force.com application suite, built and run on the Salesforce platform.
-As such, ComplianceQuest EQMS suite, inherits all attributes of the Salesforce platform.
+As such, ComplianceQuest EQMS suite inherits all attributes of the Salesforce platform.
 Salesforce gives companies transparency and control of customer data to accelerate compliance with regulations such as the GDPR, while still being able to harness the power of data to connect with customers in new ways.

 - Salesforce has closely analyzed GDPR as it relates to the Salesforce infrastructure, platform, and products.
 Salesforce best-in-class privacy and security standards, along with robust platform capabilities already meet many of the GDPR requirements.